-The possibilities of copyrighting the GogWatch name and Logo are also to investigate.
-However, since CogWatch is not a recognised brand this is not expected to have any significant commercial value.
+It was decided not to copyright the CogWatch name and Logo since CogWatch is not a recognised brand this is not expected to have any significant commercial value.

 Action Recognition Software

 UOB will release the Activity Recogniser (AR) as open source on a sharing website such as GitHub using a GPL licence.
 GitHub includes version control and allows other people to share derivatives of the code.
 The GPL licence means that anyone can use the software, but that any derivatives that they produce have to be made available under the same GPL licence.
 This means that enhancements made to the software by other parties would be available to all.
 If a particular user does not want to make their derivative software available to everyone (e.g., due to development of commercial applications) then they would have to negotiate a separate agreement/licence with the university.